 Introduction to Importing

 Importing graphics can also influence your work or the final design in a way that you may not originally expect.
-For example, you may have a design where all colors used belong to the CMYK color model.
-If you then import an RGB image, you won't have a pure CMYK document any more.
+For example, you may have a design in which all colors used belong to the CMYK color model.
+If you then import an RGB image, you will no longer have a pure CMYK document.
 As another example, you may import a photo to serve as a texture or background in a completely vector design.
-This can limit the possibility to scale up your design without quality loss because that photo will become pixellated at certain large scale.
+This can limit the ability to scale up your design without quality loss because that photo will become pixelated at certain large scales.